Guide for Recommenders

 The recommender should feel free to contact the authors directly (either via email while cc'ing PCI RR or at the online system by making a Revise decision without sending it back to the reviewers) to request any clarifications necessary to be able to make the above assessments, including ensuring the authors have responded to all comments in a point-by-point format and revised the manuscript accordingly.

 At the point of Stage 1 IPA, and then again at Stage 2 acceptance, the recommender writes a recommendation.
 The recommendation is a short summary (of a few hundred words or less), similar to a News & Views piece, describing the context of the study and explaining why the article was accepted and is expected to make a valuable contribution.
+In their editorial decisions, recommenders agree to cite all the information and comments they have used to reach their decision, in addition to the peer reviews they have invited.
 This recommendation and all the editorial correspondence (reviews, recommender's decision, authors’ replies) associated with the recommended article are then published by PCI RR no later than the point of Stage 2 acceptance (see Section 2.8).
 Please note that a recommendation text is prepared both at the point of Stage 1 IPA and additionally at Stage 2.
 Where authors opt for a private, embargoed submission at Stage 1, then as with the Stage 1 reviews, the Stage 1 recommendation text will remain unpublished until the point of Stage 2 acceptance.

 Following Stage 1 IPA, PCI RR will formally register the protocol (see Section 3.8 of Policies and Procedures).
 At Stage 2, PCI RR will also assess compliance with the PCI RR TOP guidelines policy.
 This assessment will be undertaken by either a member of the Managing Board or a specially trained recommender.